 There’s simply nothing better than freeing yourself from the confines of a computer screen or diagramming software and begin focusing on what is really important—design.
 Common interface components will bubble up and reveal themselves, which will allow you to start thinking about a standardized way to design those components.
-When the interface components uses consistent design standards, users can quickly learn how to use them as they appear on different screens and sections of the app.
-Creating a common nomenclature will also become apparent as you write different section names, navigation menus and labels.
+When the interface components use consistent design standards, users can quickly learn how to use them as they appear on different screens and sections of the app.
+Creating a common nomenclature will also become apparent as you write different section names, navigation menus, and labels.

 A whiteboard allows you to physically step back from the diagram and see things that you may not otherwise see on a computer screen, such as recognizing the relationships and interconnections between seemingly disparate sections of the application.
 Seeing the “Big Picture” helps you design the overall User Experience by creating a context for all the individual screens and components you need to design as you get deeper into the product.

 So, find that whiteboard, grab some smelly markers, and start drawing!